Koploseus/Simple-Firewall-Linux-Desktop/README.md

 #TODO :
-	-Alert Brute Force SSH,
+>Alert Brute Force SSH,
-	-Notification if open port,
+>Notification if open port,
-	-Notification if service needs to open a port,
+>Notification if service needs to open a port,
-	-GUI Interface
+>GUI Interface